sidchop/neuRo-vis-BrainHack-2021/README.md

 This short series of R-notebooks will introduce to to some of the neuroimaging data visualization tools R. You can work though these notebooks on RStudio Cloud, or locally on Rstudio.
-If you are using Rstudio cloud, or have git installed, clone this get repo by typing the following in to the terminal:
+If you are using Rstudio cloud, or have github installed, clone this get repo by typing the following in to the terminal:

 `git clone https://github.com/sidchop/neuRo-vis-BrainHack-2021.git`